arifsetiawan/mosaic/doc/firebase.md

 In some cases, it is desirable to show the text in passive form: **John send message to you** into **You received a message from John**

-Note that, it is up to you to add whatever fields necessary to construct the sentence.
+Note that, it is **up to you** to add whatever fields necessary to construct the sentence.
+You only need to make sure to follow [activity checking standard](activitycheck.md).